What parents need to know

 Is it any good?

-PRESSURE COOKER stands as a powerful counter-argument to anyone who believes the American Dream is dead, that teenagers are inherently lazy and unmotivated, or that there are no more great teachers in our schools.
+This is an excellent film.
+It stands as a powerful counter-argument to anyone who believes the American Dream is dead, that teenagers are inherently lazy and unmotivated, or that there are no more great teachers in our schools.
 Through their actions and efforts, the teenagers chronicled in the film show how hard work, sacrifice, and a positive attitude go far in life to help make aspirations come true, no matter how difficult the circumstances.
 As a high school teacher, Mrs. Stephenson is conveyed on film as a force of nature: inspired, blunt, stern, and never less than 100 percent dedicated to the success of her students.

 The challenges are there, and they're familiar to anyone who lives or has grown up in an urban area.
 And yet, these students are shown meeting these challenges.
 What emerges from Pressure Cooker is a film documenting a tough-love teacher teaching not only the skills to be excellent chefs, but also the life skills needed to be successful beyond the classroom and kitchen.